 - Marketing pipeline and revenue – These will help know how many dollars your demand generation engine is contributing to actual revenue.

 - Sales efficiency – If you’re creating real demand, not only should marketing be increasing pipeline and revenue, but true demand is shown through sales efficiency to help you understand if you’re driving higher quality leads.
-This includes tracking your win rate and sales cycle length with marketing sourced leads.
+This includes tracking your win rate and sales cycle length with marketing-sourced leads.
+Sales efficiency improvements is a key indicator that your demand generation efforts are working.

 So if lead generation is an outdated method for creating real demand in your business, how DO you establish a demand generation strategy that drives revenue and growth?